 subnet, and can optionally specify a

 description.
-The description will be visible in the Developers Console.
+The description will be visible in the Cloud Platform Console.
 The

 subnet is any valid IPv4 or IPv6 subnet in CIDR notation.

 You may define a maximum of 100 blacklist entries in your configuration file.
 Uploading a configuration file with more than 100 entries will fail.